 1) Sharing a path isn't convenient for people riding bikes, as they

-have to negotiate their way past people walking on the path; and
+have to negotiate their way past people walking on the path; and people

-riding a bike comes up behind them.
+comes up behind them.

-This particular footpath isn't heavily used, but the people who do
+This particular footpath isn't heavily used, but the people who do use

-bad idea to lump people on foot and on bikes together.
+to lump people on foot and on bikes together.

 2) The pavement doesn't have priority over side roads, or even

 driveways.
-Even though it's not finished, you can see that the
+Even though it's not finished, you can see that the pavement

-driveways into Sussex Court, and even a path to the Valley Gardens.
+Sussex Court, and even a path to the Valley Gardens.

 3) Leaves, sticks, and other debris don't matter much when you're